-THE RSPCA has assisted in the rescue of a stray cat that became stuck up a 50 foot tree.
+THE RSPCA has assisted in the rescue of two birds that became trapped in a Swansea chimney.

 The two jackdaws became stuck in the chimney of a Swansea Road property in Pontlliw and were unable to escape.